faster-cpython/benchmarking-public/results/bm-20240911-3.14.0a0-76aa43c/bm-20240911-pythonperf1-amd64-mdboom-unicode_check_exact-3.14.0a0-76aa43c-vs-base.md

 # HPT report

-- Reliability score: 62.66% likely to be slow
+- Reliability score: 52.49% likely to be faster
-- 90% likely to have a slowdown of 1.00x
+- 90% likely to have a speedup of 1.00x
-- 95% likely to have a slowdown of 1.00x
+- 95% likely to have a speedup of 1.00x
-- 99% likely to have a slowdown of 1.00x
+- 99% likely to have a speedup of 1.00x

 # Memory
 - memory change: unknown